 Director of Vocal Music

-Johnson is currently in his second year as the Director of Vocal Music at Iowa Western Community College in Council Bluffs, Iowa.
+Johnson is currently in his fifth year as the Director of Vocal Music at Iowa Western Community College in Council Bluffs, Iowa.
 He conducts the Concert Choir, 1st Edition Show Choir, IWCC Gentlemen, Jazz Choir and Southwest Iowa Community Women’s Chorus.
 He also oversees voice studies at Iowa Western, teaching college and area high school students.
 Johnson was previously Director of Vocal Music in Atlantic, Iowa, at Atlantic High School for five years.

 He finished his Master’s in Music Education with a choral emphasis at the VanderCook College of Music in Chicago this past summer.
 He completed his Bachelors of Music in Vocal Music Education from Coe College in Cedar Rapids, Iowa, in May of 2007.
 He is an active member of Iowa Choral Directors Association and is presently the Treasurer for the North Central American Choral Directors Association.
 He has enjoyed work as a clinician and judge for choirs, show choirs and private voice work.
 Johnson enjoys spending time with family and friends, including his pride and joy, his nephew, Kieran.